• Skip to main content

 He passed away peacefully, with family at his side, on Dec.
 7, 2025, in Miles City, Mont., a fitting day since he was a proud Army veteran.

-His father passed away after an accident on the farm 4.
+When he was 4, his father passed away after an accident on the farm.
 With the help of a friend, his mother moved to Miles City and opened the Penguin Ice Cream Shop.
 In 1935 Greta married Ray Lundby.
 Ray Jr. joined the family in 1940, followed by sister Maureen a year later.

 Growing up his love of farming often saw him go back to work for an uncle in North Dakota.
 But as he got older he also worked at a gas station in Miles City so he could put gas in his vehicles, one of which was a pretty hot motorcycle.
 One nice day as Chris cruised the streets dressed in jeans and a white t-shirt with a pack of smokes rolled up in his sleeve, wind blowing his hair back, he caught the eye of a shy freshman girl, who all but made an instant decision.